wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 kubectl --kubeconfig=${CLUSTER_NAME}.kubeconfig apply -f calico.yaml
 ```

 Get network id of the private network of the cluster.
-The name starts with `k8s-clusterapi-`.
+The name starts with `k8s-clusterapi-` (unless we specified an existing network)
 Get this from the Horizon GUI, or from the openstack client
 (If we specified an existing network, get its ID instead)
-Note that if we use an existing network, the configuration file only needs to be edited once, as the network ID will be fixed unless the network is deleted / recreated
+Note that if we alwase use / reuse an existing network for the internal cluster network, the configuration file only needs to be edited once, as the network ID will be fixed unless the network is deleted / recreated

 Create the Openstack cloud controller configuration `appcred-iris-gaia-red.conf`, add the application credentials and the private network id.
 This file will be used to create a kubernetes secret, which will then be used by the system setup
-On Arcus, we just use the default load balancer, amphora.
+On Arcus, we just use the default load balancer, amphora (other systems may vary)

 ```
 [Global]